In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 Hackwith began with the purpose of making long lasting and versatile clothing that’s just as unique as it’s wearer, releasing a limited line of clothing every week.

-They have a simple and clean aesthetic, use quality materials, and have amazing attention to detail making it one of my favorites.
+They have a simple and clean aesthetic, use quality eco-friendly materials, and have amazing attention to detail making it one of my favorites.

 This collared button-up from them is a simple and comfortable piece that can be styled in many different ways if you get creative.